zuppler/terraform-hcloud-kubernetes/README.md

 ### :sparkles: Features

 - **Fully Declarative & Immutable**: Utilize Talos Linux for a completely declarative and immutable Kubernetes setup on Hetzner Cloud.
-- **Cross-Architecture**: Supports both AMD64 and ARM64 architectures, with integrated image upload to Hetzner.
+- **Cross-Architecture**: Supports both AMD64 and ARM64 architectures, with integrated image upload to Hetzner Cloud.
 - **High Availability**: Configured for production-grade high availability, ensuring consistent and reliable system performance.
 - **Plug-and-Play Kubernetes**: Equipped with an optional Ingress Controller and Cert Manager, facilitating rapid workload deployment.
 - **Dual-Stack Ingress**: Employs Hetzner Load Balancers with Proxy Protocol to efficiently route both IPv4 and IPv6 traffic to the Ingress Controller.